 SDV verifies drivers and libraries that are written in C and C++.

-SDV verifies only KMDF-compliant and WDM-compliant device drivers (function drivers, filter drivers, and bus drivers), NDIS drivers (filter, miniport, and protocol drivers), and Storport drivers.
+SDV performs full verification only on KMDF-compliant and WDM-compliant device drivers (function drivers, filter drivers, and bus drivers), NDIS drivers (filter, miniport, and protocol drivers), and Storport drivers.

 SDV can verify WDM drivers that declare their driver callback functions by using the WDM function role types.
 For information about how to declare functions, see Declaring Functions Using Function Role Types for WDM Drivers.